Solidgate logo in black and white.

 • Direct integrations with payment service providers (PSPs)

-This guide outlines the key criteria for selecting a payment orchestration platform, where Solidgate fits, and the expected outcomes of making the switch.
+This guide outlines the key criteria for selecting the right one, where Solidgate fits, and the expected outcomes of making the switch to .

 What does a payment orchestrator actually do?

-Think of a as your payment control center.
+Think of a payment orchestrator as your payment control center.
 Instead of building and managing separate connections to each payment service provider, you integrate once and access everything through that single point.

 What it takes care of: